feed4love/basic_bank/README.md

 1) Optional dates to null in the Transaction will cause indeterminated state in the Status Transaction when it is requested.
 It is asummed at this cases the service can return a new status UNKNOWN, or response empty HTTP 202 ACCEPTED.
 Can be configured with the parameter ACCEPT_UNKNOWN_TRANSACTION_STATUS, if set to true then the service will response UNKNOWN when the date is not avaibable.
 By default set to FALSE, then the service will return Htttp202.

 2) Date comparations could cause conflict regarding the requirement described as 'TODAY' as today (take into account seconds or miliseconds dont make sense, rigth?).
-Anycase, If dates are or not truncated for comparision shall be configured with the parameter TRANSACTION_STATUS_TRUNCATE_DATES.
+Set to true the parameter TRANSACTION_STATUS_TRUNCATE_DATES means the service will trucate dates when compares itself, removing hours minutes and seconds.
+By default set to TRUE.

 3) Entity account keep data to match requeriments about account and credit